-Applications are OPEN for our diploma course which starts in October 2025.
-This high-quality, professional training is designed to provide a contemporary and practice-based pathway for those who wish to become professional practitioners in the counselling and psychological therapy field.
-Delivered by expert practitioners, it will offer a solid grounding in person-centred counselling/psychotherapy with an emphasis on the integration of contemporary CBT models focusing on compassion-focused therapy (CFT) and acceptance and commitment therapy (ACT).
-It will offer participants the ability to work in a range of ways with different client difficulties and experiences.
+Our professional Diploma in Integrated Counselling and Psychological Therapy is a high-quality, professional training designed to provide a contemporary and practice-based pathway for those who wish to become professional practitioners in the counselling and psychological therapy field.
+Delivered by expert practitioners, it offers a solid grounding in person-centred counselling/psychotherapy with an emphasis on the integration of contemporary CBT models focusing on compassion-focused therapy (CFT) and acceptance and commitment therapy (ACT).
+It offers participants the ability to work in a range of ways with different client difficulties and experiences.
 It is based on a pluralistic perspective informing much contemporary research and practice in the area of mental health.
-The programme will be informed by both counselling and applied psychology traditions in theory, knowledge and research.

 Programme modules